ryleecito/ryleecito/README.md

-# 👋 Hi, I'm Manuel De Almada

-🎓 Information Systems Engineering student at the National University of Costa Rica (expected graduation 2026).
-💻 Passionate about software development, IT infrastructure, and database management.
+🎓 Information Systems Engineering student at the National University of Costa Rica 💻 Passionate about software development, IT infrastructure, and database management.

 ---